 What Preschoolers Love to do in Grand Rapids

 Preschoolers are starting to enter into the world of school, but are not quite ready for all-day learning.
-That leaves a lot of partial days to fill up-considering they probably are moving out of nap time soon!
+That leaves a lot of partial days to fill, whether they are at half day preschool or have simply given up naps.
 As they’re starting to see the world differently they will enjoy more stimulating and learning-centered play.

-Check out some of my favorite ways to interact and play with your preschoolers around the Grand Rapids area.
+Check out some of our favorite ways to interact with your preschoolers around Grand Rapids.

 When the rain comes or it feels like it has been winter for 8 months, indoor play places are where to go.
 Littles (and parents!) sometimes just need to get out and run off some steam!

-Some of our favorites are Sky Zone, Rebounderz and Catch Air.
-Jumping on trampolines is always a good time, especially during the Toddler Time for little ones 5 years old and younger at Sky Zone.
-This kind of movement is great for them, and these are enclosed facilities where you don’t worry about them wandering off.
+This kind of movement is great for them and these are enclosed facilities where you don’t worry about them wandering off.

 Another fun spot is Jester’s Court.
-This is an exciting place for preschoolers to get their wiggles out while they play on the enclosed jungle gym, inflatable slides, obstacle courses, jumps, interactive games and more.
+This is an exciting place for preschoolers to get their wiggles out while they play on the enclosed jungle gym, inflatable slides, obstacle courses, jumps and interactive games.

-Gymnastic places are fun spots to visit to jump, tumble, and roll!
-R-Athletics, GR Gymnastics, and GR Gymnastics are all places we have visited for their open gyms or lunch drop-offs.
-This is a helpful way for the kiddos to run off some steam and get socialization while you run to the grocery store.
+This is a helpful way for the kiddos to run off some steam and get socialization while you run to the grocery store (kid-free!).

-Well, this isn’t so much “playing,” but catching a flick at Celebration Cinema Woodland is a great (cheap) option for your preschooler when it’s raining outside.
+While there isn’t a lot of interaction involved, catching a flick at Celebration Cinema Woodland is a great (cheap) option for your preschooler when it’s raining outside.
 Celebration!
 Cinemas also periodically offers free kids movies – see their lineup here.
 No one wants to pay full price for a kid’s movie, especially if there’s a chance they can’t sit still through the entire show.

-Nothing better than enjoying the great outdoors at our fingertips in West Michigan.
-And, getting to do so with the curiosity of a preschooler?
+Nothing better than enjoying the outdoor fun at our fingertips in West Michigan.
+Getting to do so with the curiosity of a preschooler?
 Even better!